Supermassive black hole is the most distant ever observed

 Banados made the discovery while looking for quasars in various maps of the early universe, and then making observations with a telescope instrument in Chile known as the Folded-port InfraRed Echellette, or FIRE.

-And the discovery may be only a prelude to discoveries yet to come.
+The discovery may be only a prelude to discoveries yet to come.
+Simone said finding such objects could become a "growth industry" in the next decade.

-“We expect to find more such objects as new surveys of the sky come online [in] the next decade,” Simcoe told MACH, adding that such astronomical investigations are "expected to be a growth industry.”
+And as Dr. Neil deGrasse Tyson, the celebrated astrophysicist who heads the Hayden Planetarium in New York City, told MACH in an email, "What looks to be anomalous discoveries now in the early universe may become commonplace for the James Webb Space Telescope, which is specifically tuned to explore the formation of galaxies in that era."